BARL Associated Faculty

 - Evan M. Garofalo, University of Maryland School of Medicine

-- Scott D. Haddow, Stanford University
+- Scott D. Haddow, Koc University

 - Marco Milella, University of Zurich